Artist Residency Opportunity

 interior

-There is a ventilation box with adjustable fan, but normally we do not work with acid.
+There is a ventilation box with adjustable fan, but we do not work with acid.
 We use the ventilation box for all cleaning with white spirit and other solvents.

 interior2